How to clean your washing machine

 If your clothes aren’t smelling as fresh as you’d hoped, soak them in a bucket with ½ a cup of baking soda and your clothes will be perfectly smelling before you know it!

 If you are finding that fabric softener isn’t doing its job as you’d hoped, or you’re finding that fabric softener is causing allergies or sensitivities, give vinegar a go.
 It is the perfect and inexpensive alternative and doesn’t leave residue on your clothes.

 Thinking a DIY laundry detergent may be a better option for your home?
-Combine a nontoxic soap or detergent and add ½ cup of borax - this boosts its cleaning power, as well as having antiseptic, water-softening, whitening and antibacterial properties.
+Combine a nontoxic soap or detergent and add ½ cup of borax - this boosts its cleaning power, as well as has antiseptic, water-softening, whitening and antibacterial properties.